Gifts

 Gifts to Employees

-The State Officials and Employees Ethics Act (Act) bans the solicitation and acceptance of gifts from prohibited sources to University employees.
+The State Officials and Employees Ethics Act (Ethics Act) bans the solicitation and acceptance of gifts from prohibited sources to University employees.
 A gift is defined by the Act as any gratuity, discount, entertainment, hospitality, loan, forbearance, or other tangible or intangible item having monetary value.
 This includes cash, food and drink, and honoraria for speaking engagements related to the employee's position with the University of Illinois.
-A prohibited source is defined by the Act as any person or entity who conducts business with, seeks to do business with, has interests that may be substantially affected by, or seeks to obtain some official action from the University or an employee of the University.
-Some exceptions are allowed by the Act.
+A prohibited source is defined by the Ethics Act as any person or entity who conducts business with, seeks to do business with, has interests that may be substantially affected by, or seeks to obtain some official action from the University or an employee of the University.

 1. Opportunities, benefits, and services that are available on the same conditions as for the general public.